 Sally-Ann Duffy is a visual artist originally from London now based in Bailieborough.
-After working for 35 years, she is finally pursuing her passion for textile art and hand embroidery.
+After working for 35 years, she is finally pursuing her passion for mixed media and textile art.
 Her work has been exhibited in Ireland, UK and the Netherlands.
 An eclectic selection of vibrant carefully stitched textiles from her vast collection is in her portfolio.
 Inspiration comes from many sources including folklore and nature, her work often features handmade, painted and hand dyed fabrics.
 Sally-Ann is an experienced project manager has divised community art projects and teaches textile arts to adults and children where she advocates that sewing is a creative way to wellness.

 ‘My Seven Year Stitch’ 2018 Bailieborough Library, highlighting seven years of creativity through an extraordinary time.